Ring bearer pillow knitting pattern

 Learn how to make a ring bearer pillow the knot with Sarah Murray’s stunning lace ring pillow knitting pattern

-We really love this sweet little ring bearer pillow – it’s perfect for soon-to-be newlyweds.
-Try making it your own by knitting the border in another colour, and changing the ribbon colour to match the happy couple’s wedding scheme.
+We really love this sweet little ring bearer pillow knitting pattern – it’s perfect for soon-to-be newlyweds.
+Try making it your own by knitting the border in another colour, and changing the ribbon colour to match the happy couple's wedding scheme.

 This pattern was designed by Sarah Murray for Simply Knitting magazine issue 147, and with such a simple chart to follow, we reckon you could knit it up in a few crafternoons!
 If you need help with the border section, check out our lace knitting tutorial for more tips and tricks.

 For best results take your time when sewing the seams of this ring bearer pillow, and remember that tension is just as important when sewing up as it is when knitting.
 Make sure you don’t pull your stitches too tightly or leave them too loose, otherwise the seam could bunch up or be a little holey.
 It may help to lie your work on a flat surface when you’re sewing up.

 For an alternative ring bearer pillow knitting pattern, take a look at our knit and crochet wedding gift patterns.